-Fiscal Impact Annual

-Potential State Cost Increase Indeterminate

-Potential State Revenue Increase Indeterminate

-Potential County Cost Increase Indeterminate
+Fiscal Impact Annual State Cost Increase Indeterminate, minimum of \$250,000 Potential State Revenue Increase Indeterminate Potential County Cost Increase Indeterminate

-- The Office of Legislative Services (OLS) concludes that the Department of Human Services (DHS) will potentially realize higher administrative costs in order to establish the SNAP training program for employees of County Boards of Social Services, publish certain countylevel SNAP data on the DHS website, and establish and oversee the focused outreach pilot program to increase SNAP enrollment among certain vulnerable populations. - State revenues will likely increase under the bill, since the federal government provides matching funds for qualifying State administrative expenditures under SNAP.
-Any revenue increase from the receipt of federal matching funds will depend upon the extent to which the State allocates ARPA funding to help offset higher SNAP administrative costs stemming from this bill. - County Boards of Social Services may also realize increased costs, pursuant to a provision in the bill that requires each County Board of Social Services to ensure that all employees who assist individuals with the SNAP enrollment and recertification processes complete the SNAP training program newly established under the bill.
+- The Office of Legislative Services concludes that the Department of Human Services (DHS) will potentially realize higher administrative costs in order to establish the Supplemental Nutrition Assistance Program (SNAP) training program for employees of County Boards of Social Services, annually review and update the training program and curriculum, as needed, and publish certain county-level SNAP data on the department's website.
+Although the bill appropriates \$250,000 from the General Fund for the department to implement these requirements, the State may potentially use federal funding under the American Rescue Plan Act (ARPA) to partially, if not completely, offset any SNAP administrative costs that exceed the amount of the appropriation; therefore, the OLS cannot determine the net fiscal impact to the State. - State revenues will likely increase under the bill, since the federal government provides matching funds for qualifying State administrative expenditures under SNAP.
+Any revenue increase from the receipt of federal matching funds will depend upon whether the programs established under the bill receive federal waiver approval, and the extent to which the State allocates federal ARPA funding to help offset higher SNAP administrative costs stemming from this bill.

+County Boards of Social Services may also realize increased costs, pursuant to a provision in the bill that requires each County Board of Social Services to ensure that all employees who assist individuals with the SNAP enrollment and recertification processes complete the SNAP training program newly established under the bill.